 - Click SAVE.

-Now that Malwarebytes has your SSO tool XML data, you need to provide similar data from Malwarebytes to your SSO tool.
+Now that Nebula has your SSO tool XML data, you need to provide similar data from Nebula to your SSO tool.

 - Scroll down to Malwarebytes Service Provider Details.